superCoderDOM/blog-user-api/README.md

 ### Retrieve List of User Details

 The `/users` endpoint provides a list of details associated with all users contained in the database.
 The list inlcudes each users id, username, email address, their role, address, and how many blog posts they have authored.
-This endpoint can optionally be passed user ID to obtain a list containing only the information pertaining to the specified user.
+This endpoint can optionally be passed a user ID to obtain a list containing only the information pertaining to the specified user.

 When called, this endpoint performs a task returning results equivalent to invoking the following SQL query: